hantsy/hantsy.github.io/_pages/about.md

 Currently, I live in Guangzhou, China.

+My dream job is :

+* Embrace engineering culture and geek culture,  result-oriented,  no meetings.

+* Build great Agile/Scrum principles at your pace, not obeyed all of  the rules from a Scrum master course.

+* Believe in smart collaboration tools(including paid cloud service) is the key of effective communication and high productivity.

 <p class="text-secondary display-5">I am available for new opportunities.</p>

 [Check my CV in pdf]({{ site.baseurl }}/assets/pdf/cv.pdf) or browse on [LinkedIN](https://www.linkedin.com/in/hantsy).